-2.4.1 Public Works and Engineering
+2.4.1 Public Works Department

-- Serve as the lead City department for debris management operations. - Assign an individual to serve as the Debris Manager. - Assign a staff member to represent Public Works in the Emergency Operations Center (EOC). - Pre-stage equipment to prevent damage and to ensure its readiness in the event of a known hazard such as a severe storm. - Coordinate with Emergency Management to activate the DDMP. - Prioritize streets for clearing debris. - Implement debris clearing activities, coordinate department personnel, and coordinate with personnel from supporting departments and agencies with a role in debris operations. - Conduct initial baseline sampling at DMS locations as well as sampling after use of the property as a DMS to ensure the property is restored to its pre-DMS condition. - Coordinate with the North Central Texas Public Works Emergency Response Team (PWERT) and other local jurisdictions in the activation of Memorandums of Understanding (MOUs) for additional Public Works resources as needed.
+- Serve as the lead City department for debris management operations. - Assign an individual to serve as the Debris Manager. - Assign a staff member to represent Public Works in the Emergency Operations Center (EOC). - Pre-stage equipment to prevent damage and to ensure its readiness in the event of a known hazard such as a severe storm. - Coordinate with Emergency Management to activate the DDMP. - Prioritize streets for clearing debris. - Implement debris clearing activities, coordinate department personnel, and coordinate with personnel from supporting departments and agencies with a role in debris operations. - Conduct initial baseline sampling at DMS locations as well as sampling after use of the property as a DMS to ensure the property is restored to its pre-DMS condition. - Coordinate with the North Central Texas Public Works Emergency Response Team (PWERT) and other local jurisdictions in the activation of Memorandums of Understanding (MOUs) for additional Public Works resources as needed. - Pick-up dead animals from City streets and properties.